Measurement of profitability on Australian dairy farms (Option B)

 In developing the tables for this paper, I created an Excel spreadsheet that allows users to calculate a range of financial performance ratios depending on their profitability goal.
 Users can select a level of profitability (return on capital), and after entering the business investment per cow, stocking rate, production per cow, and milk price, a group of financial ratios are calculated.
 These include profit per cow, profit per hectare, cost of production, profit (EBIT) per kgMS and per litre, and operating profit margin.
 This spreadsheet also highlights how straightforward it would be to expand a profit (return on capital) target to a range of other ratios that farmers could utilise.

-To download the paper please click here.
+To view and download the paper please click here.

 To view a video on the contents of the paper click https://youtu.be/mJdOwRWzkKM

-To download the spreadsheet please click here.
+To view and download the spreadsheet please click here.